Candice Swanepoel’s Bikini Line, Tropic Of C, Debuts As Next Venture For Victoria’s Secret Star

 Eco-Friendly Bikini Line

-“This season 50% of Tropic of C swimsuits are made using Econyl, a ‘green’ bi-elastic techno-fabric,” according to the website.
-“Econyl works in partnership with HealthySeas.org to create a 100% recycled material from discarded fishing nets and other landfill waste.”
+“This season 50 percent of Tropic of C swimsuits are made using Econyl, a ‘green’ bi-elastic techno-fabric,” according to the website.
+“Econyl works in partnership with HealthySeas.org to create a 100 percent recycled material from discarded fishing nets and other landfill waste.”

-It continues: “Our ethos extends all the way to our packaging: from 100% recycled paper hang tags, to ‘tree-free’ stone paper packaging, and biodegradable plastic garment bags.
+“Our ethos extends all the way to our packaging: from 100 percent recycled paper hang tags, to ‘tree-free’ stone paper packaging, and biodegradable plastic garment bags.
 We believe in nurturing safe and ethical work spaces for all elements of production.”

 In addition to being eco-friendly, Candice Swanepoel’s swimsuits are gorgeous.